A Recursive Measure of Voting Power that Satisfies Reasonable Postulates: Introduction

-Thus the first prong of justification for the classic $PB$, in both a priori and generalized forms, has been to show the intuitive plausibility of equating voting power with the probability of decisiveness, by arguing in favour of equating the notion of having efficaciously exercised power to effect an outcome with that of being decisive for it.
-Similarly, $SS$ has been interpreted in probabilistic terms as the probability a player will be decisive if players share a common standard by which they judge the desirability of alternatives, which can be formalized as the probability of decisiveness given a probability distribution of divisions resulting from ``homogeneous'' voting behaviour, that is, if the probability any player votes for some arbitrary alternative is the same for all players and selected from a uniform distribution on [0,1] (Owen 1975; Straffin 1977; Leech 1990; Laruelle and Valenciano 2005b).
-On this probabalistic interpretation, $SS$ is therefore not a measure of a priori voting power, but of a posteriori voting power under such a homogeneous probability distribution assumption. \footnote{As a an a priori index, by contrast, $SS$ has been interpreted as an index of the relative {\em value} of a player's a priori voting power, and therefore as, for example, a bribe index (Morriss 2002), or the player's expected payoff assuming a cooperative game with transferable utility (Felsenthal and Machover 1998).}
+Thus the first prong of justification for $PB$ relies on showing the intuitive plausibility of equating voting power with the probability of decisiveness, by arguing in favour of equating the notion of having efficaciously exercised power to effect an outcome with that of being decisive for it.
+Similarly, $SS$ has been interpreted in probabilistic terms as the probability a player will be decisive if players share a common standard by which they judge the desirability of alternatives, which can be formalized as the probability of decisiveness given a probability distribution of divisions resulting from ``homogeneous'' voting behaviour, that is, if the probability any player votes for some arbitrary alternative is the same for all players and selected from a uniform distribution on [0,1] \citep{Owe75,Str77,Lee90,LarV05b}.
+On this probabalistic interpretation, $SS$ is not a measure of a priori voting power, but of a posteriori voting power under such a homogeneous probability distribution assumption. \footnote{As an a priori index, by contrast, $SS$ has been interpreted as measuring the relative {\em value} of a player's a priori voting power, and therefore, for example, as a bribe index \citep{Mor02}, or as measuring the player's expected payoff assuming a cooperative game with transferable utility \citep{FelM98}.}